XNSPY: Experience Unmatched Parental Monitoring & Control

 Location Tracking

-mSpy claims to offer real-time location tracking, which I found to be overstated.
+mSpy claims to offer real-time location tracking, which we found to be overstated.
 Even though location tracking, history logs, and geofencing are available, the logs and alerts are delayed.
 Still, the location tracking was pretty accurate with exact addresses and timestamps.

 Keylogger